wattsworth/joule/docs/archive/nilmdb.rst

   <div class="block-indent">
     <dl class="arglist">
       <dt>PATH</dt><dd>Path of the new stream.
-Stream paths are similar to filesystem paths and must contain at least two components.
+DataStream paths are similar to filesystem paths and must contain at least two components.
 For example, /foo/bar.</dd>
       <dt>LAYOUT</dt><dd>Layout for the new stream.
 Layouts are of the form &lt;type&gt;_&lt;count&gt;.
 The &lt;type&gt; is one of those described in Section 2.2.3 of the <a href="#">NilmDB Reference Guide</a>, such as uint16, int64, or float32. &lt;count&gt; is a numeric count of how many data elements there are, per row.
 Streams store rows of homogeneous data only, and the largest supported &lt;count&gt; is 1024.
 Generally, counts should fall within a much lower range, typically between 1 and 32.
 For example, float32_8.</dd>
   </dl>
   </div>